Andres Pumariega, MD

 Assistant Professor

-Dr. Ashraf Muzwagi received his medical degree from the University of Tripoli in Libya followed by an internship in neurology from Tripoli Medical Center.
-He went on to complete a general psychiatry residency at Texas Tech University and a child and adolescent psychiatry fellowship at the University of Florida.
+Dr. Ashraf Muzwagi received his medical degree from the University of Tripoli in Libya.
+He completed his psychiatry residency at Texas Tech University Health Science, then a fellowship in Child & Adolescent Psychiatry at the University of Florida.

 Associate Professor